Persistent Volume Options for K8s Storage

 - Limited commercial-support options

 As you can see, a lot of options exist for Persistent storage inside your Kubernetes cluster, each with their own pros/cons.
-The information in this blog post can give you an idea of where to start your search for the solution that fits your company/workload.
-If you’d like to talk further about bringing your workloads into Expedient’s Enterprise Cloud platform feel free to email me or talk to your Expedient Client Advisor.
+The information in this blog post can give you an idea of where to start your search for the solution that fits your company/workload. if you’d like to talk further about for bringing your workloads into Expedient’s Enterprise Cloud platform feel free to email me or talk to your Expedient Client Adviser.

 Mike Garuccio is a Product Strategy Engineer at Expedient focused on researching new software and hardware to find ways to productize this technology into new solutions for Expedient clients.
 As a ‘full stack’ engineer, Mike works with all layers of infrastructure architecture – from the hypervisor all the way up to front-end applications.
 Mike has played a leading role in the deployment and implementation of Expedient’s next-generation cloud platform, Expedient Enterprise Cloud.
 His professional interests include automation, containers, Kubernetes, CI/CD, and developer experience optimization.
 Follow Mike on Twitter.